MathuC/freespeech/README.md

 #### 1/09/2020
 I made WorldChat available to guests on the LOGIN/REGISTER page so they get a preview of the website which gives a little more incentive to register/login to see "MORE".

+#### 26/09/2020
+I also encrypted the worldchat messages before adding them to the database to add another layer of security, but mainly so that emojis work for any server and that I don't need to add different code for different type of servers for them to work (relating to utf8 and utf8mb4 encoding).
+This feature seems redundant but makes the process of moving this website from one server to another a lot more easier.

 ## Conclusion
 This website uses around 30 different files with each around 75-150 lines.
 That's around 3,000 lines of code which is a lot compared to other projects I've done.
 The thing that I am happy about is that it is a very useful website and it taught me A LOT on javascript, AJAX, CSS, PHP, Mysql, sessions, session variables, cookies and web storage objects like localStorage and sessionStorage variables.